-In 1928 Sergei and Elisabeth Bortkiewicz moved to Paris for a period of six months.
-In April 1929 they moved again, this time to their beloved Berlin.
-Shortly before his leave to Berlin Bortkiewicz asked the composer Joseph Marx (1888-1964) in vain to help to find a position as pianoteacher in Vienna.
+On 6 April 1929 Sergei and Elisabeth Bortkiewicz left Vienna and moved to their beloved Berlin.
+Shortly before his leave to Berlin Bortkiewicz asked the composer Joseph Marx (1888-1964) in vain to help him to find a position as pianoteacher in Vienna.
 In 1928 one of Bortkiewicz’s high points in his pianoworks was published: Ein Roman für Klavier opus 35.
 This is a cycle of eight pianopieces which form together a story: ‘Begegnung’, ‘Plauderei’, ‘Erwachende Liebe’, ‘Auf dem Ball’, ‘Enttäuschung’, ‘Vorwürfe’, ‘Ein Brief’ and ‘Höchstes Glück’.

 In Berlin he composed his Russisches Rhapsodie opus 45for piano and orchestra and his opera Akrobaten opus 50.
 Bortkiewicz had great financial problems during his life in Berlin.
 The economic crises and the rise of the Nazi regime made his financial situation every day more serious.
 Many times he asked Hugo van Dalen for financial help.